-^{189.} See, e.g., Jones v.
+189. See, e.g., Jones v.
 City of Los Angeles, 444 F.3d 1118, 1138 (9th Cir.
-2006), vacating as moot 505 F.3d 1006 (9th Cir.
+2006), vacated as moot, 505 F.3d 1006 (9th Cir.
 2007) (holding that the enforcement of anticamping ordinances against the homeless could qualify as an Eighth Amendment violation when there is no alternative shelter space available).

-because it criminalized the defendant's mere existence (as opposed to his actions), laws that criminally regulate bathroom use unconstitutionally criminalize the existence of trans individuals.
+criminalize existence.
+Just as the Court in Robinson found a California statute criminalizing drug addiction to be constitutionally objectionable because it criminalized the defendant's mere existence (as opposed to his actions), laws that criminally regulate bathroom use unconstitutionally criminalize the existence of trans individuals.

-On the most basic level, the act of going to the bathroom is "universal and unavoidable."190 It is both "necessary for human survival"191 and "innocent."192 Several of the proposed statutes offer trans individuals no means to safely use a public bathroom.
-Use of a bathroom consistent with their gender identity becomes a crime193 and use of a bathroom consistent with their "biological sex"194 creates a risk of private violence.
+On the most basic level, the act of going to the bathroom is "universal and unavoidable."
+It is both "necessary for human survival" and "innocent."
+Several of the proposed statutes offer trans individuals no means to safely use a public bathroom.
+Use of a bathroom consistent with their gender identity becomes a crime and use of a bathroom consistent with their "biological sex" creates a risk of private violence.
 This risk is particularly high in cases where a trans individual's outward appearance is more traditionally consistent with their gender identity than their sex assigned at birth.

 This Part considers the history of Eighth Amendment jurisprudence with regard to status crimes.
 It then evaluates the divergent perspectives taken by appellate courts in distinguishing between statuses and acts.
 Finally, it draws on the language of the Ninth Circuit in Jones v.
-City of Los Angeles195 to argue that the criminalization of trans bathroom use may qualify as a violation of the Eighth Amendment.
+City of Los Angeles 195 to argue that the criminalization of trans bathroom use may qualify as a violation of the Eighth Amendment.
 196